-Kelly Dodd Isn’t Sure If She’ll Invite The ‘RHOC’ Cast To Her Wedding After Getting Engaged To Fiancé Rick
+Kelly Dodd Isn’t Sure If She’ll Invite The ‘RHOC’ Cast To Her Wedding After Getting Engaged To Fiance Rick

 “I don’t understand it,” Gunvalson admitted on November 16.
 “Is it a storyline?
 Is it because she has to be with him like, in a marriage situation, right away?”

-According to Gunvalson, she doesn’t even know if Dodd’s fiancé has met her 13-year-old daughter, Jolie, who the reality star shares with her first husband, Michael Dodd.
+According to Gunvalson, she doesn’t even know if Dodd’s fiance has met her 13-year-old daughter, Jolie, who the reality star shares with her first husband, Michael Dodd.

 “She’s has a 13-year-old daughter.
 I don’t believe Rick has ever spent a lot of time with [daughter] Jolie, if at all.
 If my mother got re-married and I was 13, I’d want to know who she’s marrying and spend time with them,” Gunvalson added.